 What if a recollection is required?

 If the blood or mouth swabs have insufficient DNA then a recollection will be needed.
 An appointment can be arranged to recollect any samples or a new testing kit can be sent out.
-AlphaBiolabs offers a blood sample recollection, if necessary, for an additional fee.
-If the testing is still unsuccessful after this time, results will not be possible.
+Please note that you are responsible for the cost of all blood collections.

 How early can the test be performed?